brandonbloom/test2/README.md

 Test2 is a modular testing lib for Clojure.

-The major feature is its [SPEC](SPEC.md) (like ring-clojure), which allows you to change out individual parts for alternatives, like the test-runner, test-reporter, and assertion functions.
+The major feature is its [SPEC](SPEC.md) (like ring-clojure), which allows you to change out individual parts for alternatives, like the test-runner, test-reporter, and assertion functions, without having to switch to another testing lib.

 ## Install